Sixth Annual Exhibit

 Trays Inspired by Trail Scenes and Wildflowers

 Found Along the Panhandle Trail Keepsake Cubes

-The following five photos were features in this year’s exhibit, all taken on the morning of March 10, 2017.
+The following three photos were features again in this year’s exhibit, all taken on the morning of March 10, 2017.
 To visit the page to purchase a photo, click the image.

 When I reached the trail that day the sun was just beginning to break through small holes in the the clouds that cast beams of sunlight like spotlights.
 I knew I wanted a photo of an icy, snowy tree completely alight against the deep gray clouds of the storm as they left the area.
 The photo above was from the very beginning, as soon as I arrived at the trail and I saw the sun moving over the trees, changing every moment.
 I just began photographing, zooming in and out, capturing different lighting.
 Everyone who saw the photo recognized the bridge as the very first one on the trail and knew exactly where I’d taken the photo.